 §812.19 Address for IDE correspondence.

 (a) If you are sending an application, supplemental application, report, request for waiver, request for import or export approval, or other correspondence relating to matters covered by this part, you must send the submission to the appropriate address as follows:

 (1) For devices regulated by the Center for Devices and Radiological Health, send it to Food and Drug Administration, Center for Devices and Radiological Health, Document Mail Center, 10903 New Hampshire Ave., Bldg.
 66, rm.
 G609, Silver Spring, MD 20993-0002.

-(2) For devices regulated by the Center for Biologics Evaluation and Research, send it to the Document Control Center (HFM-99), Center for Biologics Evaluation and Research, Food and Drug Administration, 1401 Rockville Pike, suite 200N, Rockville, MD 20852-1448.
+(2) For devices regulated by the Center for Biologics Evaluation and Research, send it to the Food and Drug Administration, Center for Biologics Evaluation and Research, Document Control Center, 10903 New Hampshire Ave., Bldg.
+71, Rm.
+G112, Silver Spring, MD 20993-0002.